‘Tis So Sweet To Trust In Jesus

 Farriers and an Integrated Life

 I just came back from the International Hoof Care Summit in Cincinnati where we were rolling out our latest enhancements to the Farriers United offerings.
+[NOTE: Since then, that business was sunsetted, and RoleModel helped start My Farrier Supplies.]
 The founder of Farriers United, Jeff Denson couldn’t bring his wife as she just had a baby last Friday, so I took my daughter Hope with me to help in the booth at the exhibition.
 She did a great job of helping out in all sorts of ways and it was great to have her take a more active role in business side of what I do.
 We both enjoyed hanging out with farriers (the folks that shoe horses) and the more I learn about this group, the more I love them.

 I’m thrilled that our services were so well received as the farriers, and others who work with the farriers, realized how they can help them save time and make money.
 These are a hard working group of people that know a lot more than the uninformed would give them credit for.
 It’s not just a matter of wacking some metal shoes on a horse’s hooves… or avoiding getting kicked!
 The horse’s hooves and legs are a key part of the horse, and an indicator of the overall health of a horse, and these folks know a LOT about how to keep horses healthy and at their peak.
 These folks work hard, make a good living (once established), and can live an integrated life a lot better than many professions allow.